lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 Around November 2022, I got two offers from two companies whose client is a big bank.
 They compete for me.
 One is give me around 27k CNY salary a month, another is 32k CNY salary a month.
 I choosed to join the second one.
 The previous job I took gave me the monthly salary around 22k.
 So I got the salary increase about 50%.
 I felt pretty good at the start of this year.

 Though I already got the salary of 25k a month in 2017, it has no much increase comparing that.
 I know, another 5 years passed, I growed.
-And comparing previous Chinese statup job and my startup company business, now my daily hour rate was higher than ever.
+And comparing previous Chinese statup jobs and my startup company business, now my daily hour rate was higher than ever.
 My brain was sharper than ever.

 And because of 3 years of COVID period, I seldom go to travel.
 So when coming back from Xining, my hometown, I began to travel for some places using my DJI Drone to shoot some scenarios.
 I went to the tower of Guangzhou and then I made a short video.